FRINXio/FRINX-machine/README.md

 _Note: You can download the latest version of Docker Composer after chceking Release Notes https://github.com/docker/compose/releases and finding the latest version, e.g. 1.23.2.
 Then you can edit the download link release version number to get the latest release._

-_Reminder: Do not install Docker Composer to the directory that contains FRINX Machine.
-Use `cd ..` command to left the directory._

 ## Installation Guide
 ##### Trial license
 We offer a one month trial license.
 No signup needed!